 SECTION 67.13.
-BARRIERS TO ATTENDANCE PROHIBITED.37
+BARRIERS TO ATTENDANCE PROHIBITED.

-- (a) No policy body shall conduct any meeting, conference or other function in any facility or in a manner that excludes persons on the basis of actual or presumed class identity or characteristics, or which is inaccessible to persons with physical disabilities, or where members of the public may not be present without making a payment or purchase.
-Whenever the Board of Supervisors, a board or commission enumerated in the Charter, or any committee thereof anticipates that the number of persons attending the meeting will exceed the legal capacity of the meeting room, any public address system used to amplify sound in the meeting room shall be extended by supplementary speakers to permit the overflow audience to listen to the proceedings in an adjacent room or passageway, unless such supplementary speakers would disrupt the operation of a City office. - (b) Each board and commission All policy bodies enumerated in the Charter shall provide sign language interpreters, assisted listening devices, or note-takers, or other needed accommodations for persons with disabilities at each regular meeting, provided that a request for such services is communicated to the secretary or clerk of the board or commission, at
+- (a) No policy body shall conduct any meeting, conference or other function in any facility or in a manner that excludes persons on the basis of actual or presumed class identity or characteristics, or which is inaccessible to persons with physical-disabilities, or where members of the public may not be present without making a payment or purchase.
+Whenever the Board of Supervisors, a board or commission enumerated in the Charter, or any committee thereof anticipates that the number of persons attending the meeting will exceed the legal capacity of the meeting room, any public address system used to amplify sound in the meeting room shall be extended by supplementary speakers to permit the overflow audience to listen to the proceedings in an adjacent room or passageway, unless such supplementary speakers would disrupt the operation of a City office. - (b) Each board and commission All policy bodies enumerated in the Charter-shall provide sign language interpreters, assisted listening devices, or note-takers, or other needed accommodations for persons with disabilities at each regular-meeting, provided that a request for such services is communicated to the secretary or clerk of the board or commission, at least 48 hours before the meeting, except for Monday meetings, for which the deadline shall be 4 p.m. of the last business day of the preceding week.
+When requests for such services are made by a member or members of the public at least 72 hours prior to the meeting, - the policy body shall comply with the request.
+If the request is made less than 72 hours before the meeting the policy body should attempt to comply with the request, if possible.

-37 Revised 67.13 - developed in consultation with Mayor's Office on Disability to provide for enhanced accommodations and time frames for requesting accommodations; applied to all policy bodies and not just boards and commissions enumerated in Charter.
+&lt;sup>37 Revised 67.13 - developed in consultation with Mayor's Office on Disability to provide for enhanced accommodations and time frames for requesting accommodations; applied to all policy bodies and not just boards and commissions enumerated in Charter.